DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_alpha-beta-peer-reviews.md

 This could include journey maps, user needs, personas, JIRA or Trello boards, design histories, prototypes, and roadmaps.

-You can share work in progress; it doesn’t need to be finished.
+You can share work in progress, it doesn’t need to be finished.
 It just gives the panel an idea of how you work and what you’ve done so far.

 ### Guidance for volunteer panel

 You’ll need to make time to read any artefacts shared in advance.
 Plus, time for the peer review itself.

-Similar to a service assessment, it is the lead assessor's responsibility to manage the agenda and timings.
-Then reviewing and sharing the report.
+Similar to a service assessment, it is the lead assessor's responsibility to manage the agenda and timings, then review and share the report.

-You’ll write a report with the rest of the panel, documenting what the team have done well and what the team need to explore.
+You’ll write a report with the rest of the panel, documenting what the team has done well and what the team need to explore.

 ### On the day